espressif/esp-video-components/esp_video/examples/simple_video_server/README.md

 | /stream | GET    | Used for clients to get continuous MJPEG stream.
 The server continuously pushes JPEG images from the background to the client.
 So when you save images on the webpage, the saved images may not be in real-time. |

 By default, the example will start an MDNS domain name system.
 Therefore, the server can be accessed by domain name.
 For example, accessing the URL for obtaining images by entering URL `http://esp-web.local/pic` in the browser.
 Also, accessing URLs through the use of IP addresses is also allowed.

-Note that this is a single-threaded simple server.
-When `/stream` is opened, other URLs will not be available.
-Therefore, please close the `/stream` webpage before using other URLs.

 ## How to use example